 Assuming you already have an existing POSB or DBS account, you can get your cash from a DBS personal loan application very quickly.

-For applications that meet all the bank’s requirements, you can get approved almost instantly (except from 11:45pm to 8am) and have the money immediately transferred to your savings account.
+For applications that meet all the bank’s requirements, you can get approved almost instantly (during working hours) and have the money immediately transferred to your savings account.

 Be cautious with personal loans

 While personal loans aren’t as exorbitant in terms of interest as credit card debt, they’re still high-interest unsecured loans, so it’s a good idea to use them only as a last resort or as a band-aid solution to unexpected problems.